Located in Kelly Range – Styx River area in the West Coast region

 The track eventually meets back up with the river.
 Cross at this point and follow the marker poles up a steep section before reaching a boggy terrace.
 From here the track winds its way through to Lake Browning before sidling the lake and climbing diagonally to the Pass just east of spot height 1,426 m.
 During misty, low cloud conditions it can be difficult to locate and follow the markers.
 Care is required.

-Access to the Styx Valley is off the Kokatahi/Lake Kaniere circuit road approximately 1 km on the Lake Kaniere side of the Mark Wallace Styx River Bridge.
+Access to the Styx Valley is off the Kokatahi/Lake Kaniere circuit road around 1 km on the Lake Kaniere side of the Mark Wallace Styx River Bridge.
 The track begins at a car park about 500 m along the Dorothy Falls Road from the last road bridge across the Styx River and initially follows a rough 4WD route.

 Styx Valley Track is very rough with numerous slips to be negotiated.
 These slips are moving after each rain event and can be difficult to cross by inexperienced people.